dockstore/dockstore/_docs/sharing-workflows.md

 ## Permissions

-When sharing a workflow, you can share specify one of 3 permissions for each email you share with:
+When sharing a workflow, you can specify one of 3 permissions for each email you share with:

 * Owner -- the other user can also share the workflow, as well as modify and read it.